Ravkeerat02/AI-Image/README.md

-# Build and Deploy a Full Stack MERN AI Image Generation App
+#  AI Image Generation App

 This documentation provides an overview of the project demonstrated in the YouTube tutorial by Midjourney on building and deploying a Full Stack MERN AI Image Generation App, along with a DALL-E Clone.